Winning Full Custody of Your Children

 If a child custody dispute is on the horizon, think twice before posting anything on Facebook, Twitter or any other social media platform.
 This is because the other side can use something called “electronic discovery” to access records from your social media accounts and use them against you in your custody dispute.

-Avoid saying anything disparaging about your spouse (directly or indirectly), posting pictures or comments showing alcohol or drug use, posting pictures or comments about a new girlfriend/boyfriend or posting photos that show your children in a setting that suggests inappropriate supervision on your part.
+Avoid disparaging your spouse (directly or indirectly), posting pictures or comments showing alcohol or drug use, posting pictures or comments about a new girlfriend/boyfriend or posting photos that show your children in a setting that suggests inappropriate supervision on your part.

 Avoid Using Tricks